UNDERSTAND YOUR OPTIONS WHEN IT COMES TO SPOUSAL SUPPORT/ALIMONY.

 Experienced Spousal Support/Alimony Attorney and Mediator

-Mediator and Family Law Attorney Wendy Alton can help you understand all the determining factors in spousal support awards, as well as represent you in negotiations, court or mediation.
+Ann Arbor Family Law Mediator and Divorce Attorney Wendy Alton can help you understand all the determining factors in spousal support awards, as well as represent you in negotiations, court or mediation.

 What Is Spousal Support?